-We've been told off for trying to make Twitter a safe little echo chamber—a blue port in this howling shit storm we call life—but that's exactly what makes Instagram so great.
+We've been told off for trying to make Twitter a safe little echo chamber – a blue port in this howling gob-shite storm – but that's exactly what makes Instagram so great.

-Thankfully devoid of the need to constantly have opinions, the entire platform of Instagram is designed for people to post stuff they like and that they think other people will like, too.
-It's a cozy, safe, lovely little positive space.
-I mean: It can dangerously warp your perception of someone’s reality, their body, career, and relationships, but it's still very pleasing to see a nice photo of a beach, or a golden ale glistening in the waning sunlight of a recently-revamped beer garden.
-Pictures of newly-adopted dogs and untouched hardback books aren't just for clout, either: they pleasure the substantia nigra and the ventral tegmental areas of your brain, and ejaculate the dopamine you and I both desperately, desperately crave.
+Thankfully devoid of the need to constantly Have Opinions, the entire platform of Instagram is designed for people to post stuff they like and that they think other people will like, too.
+It's cosy, safe, a lovely little positive space.
+I mean: it can dangerously warp your perception of someone’s reality w/r/t their body, career and relationships, but it's still very pleasing to see a nice photo of a beach, or whatever is on at the Barbican, or a golden ale glistening in the waning sunlight of a recently-revamped beer garden.
+Pictures of newly-adopted dogs and untouched hardback books aren't just for clout, either: they pleasure the substantia nigra and the ventral tegmental areas of your brain and ejaculate the dopamine you and I both desperately, desperately crave.

 But men... men are largely bad at Instagram.
-Yes, that's a statement that could remain correct without the last two words—we are largely bad at lots of things, cursed to try too hard at everything and somehow never learn our lessons, resulting in persistent embarrassment across most mediums—but Instagram feels like it has such potential to be a positive place for men to explore the things that make them happy, and that’ll make other people happy too, and it’d be a shame to see it waste away by a series of serial killer selfies and low-light pictures of a can of beer.
+Yes, that's a statement that could remain correct without the last two words – we are largely bad at lots of things, cursed to Try Too Hard at everything and somehow never learn our lessons, resulting in persistent embarrassment across most mediums – but Instagram feels like it has such potential to be a positive place for men to explore the things that make them happy, and that’ll make other people happy too, and it’d be a shame to see it wanked away by a series of serial killer selfies and low-light pictures of a tin of beer.

 If you're here, maybe you need some help with being less awful at the photo app you use all day long.
-Not the practical kind—those are pretty simple (don't use filters, use the grid feature, and take the time to experiment with exposure before firing—but the kind that is actually useful and just might help you feel less alone in this world.
+Not the practical kind – those are pretty simple (don't use filters, use the grid feature and take the time to experiment with exposure before firing – but the kind that are actually useful and just might help you feel less alone in this world.

 Use selfies sparingly

-Yes, many men have a weird relationship with their own face, and Instagram has helped with that, but there's a limit: Your limit is two per month.
+Yes, many men have a weird relationship with their own face, and Instagram has helped with that, but there's a limit: your limit is two per month.
 That’s plenty.
-It's enough to show people the progression of your beard and/or new haircut, but not so much that your followers start to see you floating in whenever they close their eyes.
-I have friends whose face, I feel, is more known to me than my own.
-I can see their every groove and divot and blemish in the purple-orange of the inside of my eyelid.
-And it’s great that you’re feeling yourself, but Instagram is, weirdly, a pretty selfless medium because you want to please people with something you’ve done or seen.
+Enough to show people the progression of your beard and/or new haircut, but not so much that your followers start to see you floating in whenever they close their eyes.
+I have friends whose face, I feel, is more known to me than my own: I can see their every groove and divot and blemish in the purple-orange of my inside-eyelid.
+And it’s great that you’re feeling yourself, but Instagram is, weirdly, a pretty selfless medium: you want to please people with something you’ve done or seen.
 Does your face bring people joy?
-I don't know, maybe it does.
-Maybe you’re one of those perfect-bone-structure dudes whose face looks so carved-by-the-gods handsome that it genuinely lights up someone’s day, a cheekbone-sharp tonic to life's ills.
+I dunno, maybe it does.
+Maybe you’re one of those perfect-bone-structure lads whose face looks so carved-by-the-gods handsome that it genuinely lights up someone’s day, a cheekbone-sharp tonic to life's ills.
 But for the rest of us, go easy.
 I don’t want to be able to paint you from memory.

 What are you doing with your face?

 What... are you doing?
 With your face?
 The pursed lips, the terrified eyes, the strange, strained posture.
-There are two options when it comes to selfies: I) the squint/eyebrow-wrinkle so beloved by howlingly vapid YouTube dreamboats you’ve never ever heard of, but who somehow have 6 million followers, and II) the efficient utilization of props.
+There are two options when it comes to selfies: i) the squint/eyebrow-wrinkle so beloved by howlingly vapid YouTube dreamboats you’ve never ever heard of, but who somehow have 6 million followers, and ii) the efficient utilisation of props.
 Props draw the eye.
 They change the context.
 This is why everyone clambers to have their selfie taken next to a dog.

 Please never ever talk on your Instagram Story